unixwzrd/unixwzrd.github.io/html/projects/PA-Awareness-1.md

 excerpt: "If you've landed here, you probably know the feeling: losing a child not to fate, but to lies, manipulation, and a broken system that looks the other way."
 ---

-This is a series of posts about parental alienation, presenting the facts, the numbers, the effects, and the damage done when one parent uses a child as a weapon against the other parent.

-*If you've landed here, you probably know the feeling: losing a child not to fate, but to lies, manipulation, and a broken system that looks the other way.
+If you've landed here, you probably know the feeling: losing a child not to fate, but to lies, manipulation, and a broken system that looks the other way.
 Maybe it happened overnight.
-Maybe it happened right in front of you, slow and silent, until one day your kid stopped calling you "dad" or "mom" at all.*
+Maybe it happened slowly, until one day your son or daughter stopped calling, stopped visiting, or stopped calling you "dad" or "mom" at all.

-I'm Mike Sullivan, and I'm not a lawyer, a therapist, or a lobbyist.
-I'm a dad-a caring, loving parent, just like many of you.
+That's what happened to me.
+I'm Mike Sullivan.
+I'm not a lawyer, not a therapist, not a lobbyist.
+I'm a dad.
+A loving, caring parent who raised his son with every ounce of devotion I had.
+And yet, it's been more than six years since I've seen or spoken to him.
+Six years of birthdays missed.

-It's been a little over six years since my son was taken from me-abducted, really, in violation of court orders and common sense.
 Six years of silence.
-Six years where I've missed birthdays, milestones, all the little things that should have been ours.
-If you're here, you probably get it-this isn't just some family spat.
-It's a kind of grief you don't get over.
+Six years where one parent's manipulation and a family court system unwilling to act have left me cut out of my own child's life.

+For anyone who thinks this is just a family spat or a bad divorce, let me tell you: this is a grief unlike any other.
+It is losing a child without closure, like watching them vanish on a ship lost at sea.
+They are alive, somewhere, but unreachable.
+Every day that goes by, the chance of healing slips further away.

-For a while, I thought I was the only one living this nightmare.
-Then I found out-there are *millions* of us.
-Parents, grandparents, siblings, even kids themselves.
-It's an epidemic, hiding in plain sight.
-It doesn't care what language you speak, how much money you make, or who you are.
+For a while, I thought I was alone in this nightmare.
+Then I learned the truth: there are *millions* of us.
+Parents, grandparents, siblings, even children themselves.
+Parental alienation doesn't care about money, language, or background.
+It is abuse, pure and simple.
+And it is happening everywhere.

-I built this project because if nobody talks about this, nothing ever changes.
-The research is clear-parental alienation is abuse.
+That's why I built this project and wrote this paper.
+Silence helps nobody but the abusers.
+The research is clear.
 The numbers are staggering.
-The stories are heartbreaking.
-And the system, as it stands, is failing far too many families.
+The harm is lifelong.
+And the system is failing far too many families.

-So, what is this place?
-It's a living resource:
-- I'm digging into the real data-how big this problem is, who it happens to, what it does to people.
-- I'm sharing the facts, but I'm also sharing the human side-my story, and the stories of others who are fighting back.
-- You'll find research summaries, resources, and maybe some hope.
-- And you'll find a call to action, because if we don't raise our voices, who will?
+Here's what you'll find in the pages that follow:
+- **Prevalence and scope** - how widespread parental alienation really is, and why it matters.
+- **Perpetrators and victims** - who alienates, who gets alienated, and the patterns behind it.
+- **Harms and consequences** - the damage it does to children and to parents, both immediate and long-term.
+- **Divorce, custody disputes, and the legal system** - why our courts so often fail to protect families.
+- **Systemic and societal impact** - what this epidemic is costing all of us, not just the families directly involved.

-Children need both caring and loving parents.
+Children need both caring parents.
 They are not weapons.
-There are no winners in this-only the scattered wreckage of families torn apart.
-No one deserves this: not the children who have to repress their feelings and emotions to survive, while denying an entire part of their lives ever existed.
-No parent should have to experience this.
-It is losing a child without any closure.
-As I try to resolve it in my mind, it is like having a child on a ship lost at sea, whereabouts unknown-no closure, no answers, no way to know if they are alive or dead.
-The longer they are away, the worse it becomes for both child and parent, with the chances of reunification slipping away with each passing day.
+They are not bargaining chips.
+No parent should have to live this way, and no child should have to deny half of who they are just to survive.

+This project is a call to action.
+If we don't raise our voices, nothing changes.
+If we don't shine a light on this abuse, it keeps thriving in the dark.
+My story is one of millions, but together, our voices can't be ignored.

 ---